BeMoreKinky Logo

 Every free use relationship is unique, because each couple crafts their own rules and understanding.
 However, there are some common dynamics that tend to emerge:

 In all these dynamics, the golden thread is that free use is a consensual game the couple is playing.
-Both have to want to play for it to work.
 If resentment, boredom, or discomfort start creeping in for either side, that's a sign the dynamic needs adjusting (or maybe a break).
 Done right, though, free use can create a uniquely erotic rhythm to a relationship, a constant "background hum" of sexuality that both partners find fulfilling.

 Free Use Wife, Girlfriend, and Partner Roles

-• Same-Sex and LGBTQ+ Free Use: Free use dynamics are definitely present in LGBTQ communities.
-In fact, one article noted the free use fetish was "spreading like wildfire" in some gay male circles, with entire threads and porn categories devoted to it.
-In a gay context, it could be two men where one is the more dominant top who can take the bottom partner whenever.
-Or two women where one is perhaps the more assertive and the other more passive (e.g., a butch/femme scenario in which the femme partner says, "I'm yours anytime; push me up against the wall whenever you feel like it").
-Queer relationships often already play with flexible roles, so free use can be just another extension of that.
+• Same-Sex and LGBTQ+ Free Use: Free use is well established in LGBTQ communities.
+One article noted the fetish was "spreading like wildfire" in gay male circles specifically.
+It works across configurations: a dominant top who can take the bottom partner whenever, a butch/femme dynamic where the femme says "push me up against the wall whenever you feel like it," or any combination.
+Queer relationships often already play with flexible roles, making free use a natural extension.

 Somnophilia and Sleep Play: Related Fantasies